-To determine if you are a resident or non-resident for tax purposes, first take the Substantial Presence Test.
-Then, if you are a non-resident for tax purposes, see the information below.
+To determine if you are a resident or non-resident for taxes, first take the Substantial Presence Test.
+Then, if you are a non-resident for taxes, see the information below.

 - Blank Form 8843 (pdf)

-Students and Scholars who earned U.S. income in 2014If you are a non-resident for tax purposes and you earned income during 2014, you will need to file federal and state taxes.
-We suggest you use tax software from the Reves Center to complete your forms.
-This software is not yet available, but an email will be sent to the international student, scholar, and OPT list servs when the software is ready.
+Students and Scholars who earned U.S. income in 2015If you are a non-resident for tax purposes and you earned income during 2015, you will need to file federal and state taxes.
+We suggest you use the online tax program from the Reves Center to complete your forms.

 Documents to get started

-- W-2 (This is a tax statement sent by your employer that states how much you earned and how much tax you paid.)
+- W-2, a tax statement sent by your employer that states how much you earned and how much tax you paid.

-- 1042-S (This is a tax statement for students who received assistantships.)
+- 1042-S, a tax statement for students who received assistantships.

 - Last year's U.S. tax return (if you have one)

-- List of dates of trips outside the U.S. since you arrived to the U.S. (hint: check the stamps in your passport for help).
+- List of dates of trips outside the U.S. since you arrived to the U.S. Check the stamps in your passport if you do not remember these.

-The Reves Center has purchased the Sprintax tax program for international students and scholars to help with federal taxes.
-The Reves Center has a code for Sprintax for W&M international students and alums who are on OPT.
-When using Sprintax, you can only use one code, so if you use the Reves code, you can't use another.
+The Reves Center has purchased discount codes for Sprintax for international students, scholars, and OPT alums to help prepare federal tax forms.
+You can only use one code, so if you use the Reves code, you can't use another.

-- 760 (and instructions for completion): if you were a resident of Virginia more than half of 2014
+- 760 (and instructions): if you were a resident of Virginia more than half of 2015

-- 760PY (and instructions for completion): if you lived in Virginia for less than half of 2014
+- 760PY (and instructions): if you lived in Virginia for less than half of 2015

 3. Williamsburg VITA Tax Assistance Volunteers